jgilmore-dev/JoyrideNameDisplay/docs/QUICK_START.md

 # Quick Start Guide

+Welcome to JoyRide!

+JoyRide is a car club created just for kids with special needs and their families.
+Our mission is simple: Kids.
+Cars.
+Smiles.
+This guide will help you get your JoyRide Event Display up and running in just a few minutes, so you can focus on creating unforgettable moments at your next event.

-## Get Up and Running in 5 Minutes
+## Get Rolling in 5 Minutes

 ### 1. Download and Install
 - Download the latest Windows installer from [Releases](https://github.com/jgilmore-dev/JoyrideNameDisplay/releases)
 - Run the installer and follow the setup wizard

-### 2. Prepare Your Data
+### 2. Prepare Your Member List
 - Use the provided `sample-members.csv` as a template
 - Create your own CSV with columns: `LastName, Member1, Member2, Member3`
-- Save as CSV format
+- Save your list as a CSV file

 ### 3. Launch and Import
-1. Open the Joyride Event Display application
+1. Open the JoyRide Event Display application
-2. Click "Import CSV" and select your file
+2. Click "Import CSV" and select your member list
-3. Review the imported members in the list
+3. Review your JoyRide members in the list—every name is a VIP!

-### 4. Configure Displays
+### 4. Set Up Your Displays
 1. Choose which monitor to use for each banner
-2. Enable/disable Banner 2 as needed
+2. Enable or disable Banner 2 as needed
-3. Click "Start Banner 1" to begin
+3. Click "Start Banner 1" to begin sharing smiles

-### 5. Control the Display
+### 5. Celebrate Every Name
-- Use "Next" and "Previous" buttons to navigate
+- Use "Next" and "Previous" to navigate through your members
-- Click "Slideshow" for automatic cycling
+- Click "Slideshow" for automatic cycling—let the celebration roll!
-- Use "Pause" to stop automatic cycling
+- Use "Pause" to stop automatic cycling and savor the moment

 ## CSV Format Example
 ```csv